Paris 2024 Olympics headquarters, event management firms raided

-PARIS :Organisers of the Paris 2024 Olympics said on Thursday their headquarters had been raided Wednesday by the country's national financial prosecutor and a judicial source said the raid, which also targeted event management firms, were part of an ongoing probe into alleged favoritism.
+PARIS: Organisers of the Paris 2024 Olympics said on Thursday (Oct 19) that their headquarters had been raided by the country's national financial prosecutor.

+A judicial source said the raids, which also targeted event management firms, were part of an ongoing probe into alleged favouritism.

 "Paris 2024 is cooperating fully with the investigation, as it has always done."

-A judicial source said the raids were part of a probe opened into suspicion of "illegal taking of interest, favoritism and concealment" in the award of several contracts.
+A judicial source said the raids were part of a probe opened into suspicion of "illegal taking of interest, favouritism and concealment" in the award of several contracts.